 Improve your ratings

-It’s a stated fact from Amazon that your ratings affect the offers you get.
-Low ratings in delivery quality and reliability can reduce the number of offers that you see.
+It’s a stated fact from Amazon that low ratings in delivery quality and reliability can reduce the number of offers you see.
+Your ratings affect the offers you get!

-For reliability ratings, you need to show up to shifts on time, and you should rarely cancel a shift less than 45 minutes before it starts.
+For reliability ratings, you must show up to shifts on time, and you can’t cancel a block less than 45 minutes before it starts.

 For delivery quality, you should deliver or attempt to deliver all packages.
-Returning to the warehouse with packages can harm your delivery quality, so do everything you can to complete the delivery.
+Returning to the warehouse with packages can harm your delivery quality, so do everything you can to complete each delivery.

 Use Preferred Scheduling to get more reserved offers